EPFLiGHT/cumulator/README.rst

 - Each time your models sends a data file to another node of the network, record the size of the file which is communicated (in kilo bytes) using ``cumulator.data_transferred(file_size)``.
 The amount of data transferred is automatically recorded in ``cumulator.file_size_list`` and accumulated in ``cumulator.cumulated_data_traffic``.
 Then return carbon footprint due to all communications using ``cumulator.communication_costs()``.

+Any communication cost is calculated based on the 1-byte model, i.e. the energy consumed per-byte of data traffic in data centers, developped by The Shift Project.
+Note that this estimates the lower bound of the energy cost, since internet data taffic uses not only data centers, but also consumer-end servers.
+More information on project report (link at page's bottom).

 **Display your total carbon footprint**

 - Display the carbon footprint of your recorded actions with ``cumulator.display_carbon_footprint()``: